C-CA/automatic-connections/README.md

 # Unit Diagram Reader (connection macro)

 ### Welcome!
-If you're on this page, you probably want to help out with, upgrade, or just get familiar with the source code of the Connection Macro.
+If you're on this page, you probably want to help out with, upgrade, or just get familiar with the source code of the Unit Diagram Reader.

 ## Getting started